top of page

 Unmasking the Tactics of Predators; Decoding Victim Selection

-Discover the methods employed by predators to target their victims equipping yourself with martial arts techniques, self defense skills and heightened awareness to enhance your safety.
+Discover the methods employed by predators to target their victims equipping yourself with techniques, self defense skills and heightened awareness to enhance your safety.

 How Do Attackers Pick Their Victims and How To Use Body Language To Improve Personal Safety